Nitrous Oxide

 Patients who find dental work more uncomfortable than average benefit from N₂O's pain-modulating properties.

 🩺 5-Minute Trial Option: First time?
 Dr. C offers a brief trial — you experience the sensation before any dental work begins.
 This eliminates the "fear of the sedation itself."
-Unique approach in the DFW market — no competitor offers this as prominently.
+We make this trial part of every nitrous appointment.

 ⚠️ Who Should NOT Use This Sedation